 Among key features of the Google Keep app include:

-The Google keep app for Android looks impressively simple and useful but it is also feels a bit premature.
+The Google Keep Note-Taking app for Android looks impressively simple and useful but it also feels a bit premature.
 When I tried to record a voice note it gave force close error several times.
 However, we just hope that it will be fixed in the upcoming updates.
 I would recommend you to give this app a try.